-- 185 We attempted to recover the true thermal history used to predict the synthetic data from Sect.
+We attempted to recover the true thermal history used to predict the synthetic data from Sect.
 3.1 using the QTQt software.
-QTQt implements a reversible jump Markov Chain Monte Carlo (rjMCMC) algorithm to systematically search t-T space (Gallagher, 2012).
-These exercises imitate real thermal history investigation in the context of incomplete geologic knowledge, complex or imperfect datasets, and judgement calls that are typically made by researchers implementing thermochronology data and performing modelling to infer quantitative information about - 190 geologic processes.
-We also explore the effects of kinetic assumptions for AHe ages or the consequences of neglecting the identification of multikinetic populations during AFT modelling.
-An important point is that QTQt uses the ratio of data fit, or likelihood, between a current and proposed model and will accept thermal histories regardless of feasibility, therefore it is up to the user to understand the ramifications of this and make sensible decisions about modelling input and output (Vermeesch and Tian, 2014; Gallagher and Ketcham, 2018). - 195 Conversely, other software such as HeFTy (Ketcham, 2005) or AFTINV (Issler, 1996) implement a nondirected Monte Carlo (MC) search algorithm and an absolute approach using the p-value as a threshold measure of statistical fit.
-We used QTQt because it is sensitive to the number and quality of data during history inference (i.e., notionally improving model results with additional, high quality data) and specifically because it will accept model histories regardless of the physical or geologic plausibility for a history simulation - this was done to explore the possible - 200 effects of improper data treatment or data misinterpretation.
+OTOt implements a reversible jump Markov Chain Monte Carlo algorithm to systematically search t-T space (Gallagher, 2012).
+These exercises imitate real thermal history investigation in the context of incomplete geologic knowledge, complex or imperfect datasets, and judgement calls that are typically made by researchers implementing thermochronology data and performing modelling to infer quantitative information about geologic processes.
+We also explore the consequences of neglecting the identification of multikinetic populations during AFT modelling and the effects of kinetic assumptions for AHe ages.
+An important point is that QTQt uses the ratio of data fit, or likelihood, between a current and proposed model.
+Candidate thermal histories that predict the data adequately (in relation to the current thermal history) can be accepted, regardless of geological feasibility, therefore it is up to the user to understand the ramifications of this and make sensible decisions about modelling input and output (Vermeesch and Tian, 2014; Gallagher and Ketcham, 2018).
+Conversely, other software such as HeFTy (Ketcham, 2005) or AFTINV (Issler, 1996) implement a nondirected Monte Carlo (MC) search algorithm and an absolute approach using the p-value as a threshold measure of satisfactory statistical fit.
+We used QTQt because it is sensitive to the number and quality of data during history inference (i.e., notionally improving model results with additional, high quality data) and specifically because it will accept model histories regardless of the physical plausibility for a history simulation - this was done to explore the possible effects of improper data treatment or data misinterpretation.

-Figure 2: Predicted synthetic AFT data from the thermal history in Figure 1.
+200 Figure 2: Predicted synthetic AFT data from the thermal history in Figure 1.
 Multikinetic age populations were individually predicted using distinct r{mr0} kinetics shown in (b) panels (discussed in the text).
-These data were then input in QTQt and inverted 205 in an attempt to recover the true thermal history in Figure 1 (see Fig. 3). (a) Central age and 1σ errors are indicated for each kinetic population.
+These data were then input in QTQt and inverted to recover the true thermal history in Figure 1 (see Fig. 3). (a) Central age and 1σ errors are indicated for each kinetic population.
 Throughout this paper, "central age" is used for historical reasons to refer to the approximate geometric mean of a population of single-grain AFT ages (Galbraith and Laslett, 1993).
-The first radial plot shows all thirty individual grains and demonstrates that when taken together, the combined sample fails the X^2 test (p < 0.05) for homogeneity (i.e., that all grains belong to a single underlying age population) suggesting multiple age populations.
-This is the scenario most researchers would 210 start with before evaluating the sample for potential multikinetic behaviour.
+The first radial plot shows all thirty individual grains and demonstrates that 205 when taken together, the combined sample fails the X^2 test (p < 0.05) for homogeneity (i.e., that all grains belong to a single underlying age population).
+This suggests the presence of multiple age populations and is the scenario most researchers would start with before evaluating the sample for potential multikinetic behaviour.
 Mixture modelling was subsequently performed on the combined sample and the model age peaks that were picked seamlessly align with the individual kinetic population central ages.
-Kinetic populations one, two, and three are displayed as arms on their respective radial plots, with individual AFT ages closer to the origin being less precise.
-This aligns with how populations would be defined and compared with the elemental chemistry for individual age grains during multikinetic interpretation. (b) The predicted track length distributions for the 215 combined and individual kinetic populations derived from the thermal history in Figure 1 using the specified kinetic parameter value.
-Numbers on the histogram are the number of tracks in each μm bin.
+Kinetic populations one, two, and three are displayed as arms on their respective radial plots, with individual AFT ages 210 closer to the origin being less precise.
+This aligns with how model populations would be selected and compared with the elemental chemistry for individual age grains during multikinetic interpretation for natural samples (see Schneider and Issler, 2019 and McDannell et al., 2019b). (b) The predicted track length distributions for the combined and individual kinetic populations derived from the thermal history in Figure 1 using the specified kinetic parameter value.
+Numbers on the histogram are the number of tracks in each 1 μm bin.
 Abbreviations: eCl = effective Cl; MTL = mean track length.